 Note: I'm bringing you this post from my other blog, MidlifeMatters, which runs on healthywomen.org.
 It first hit the website in 2011, and attracted lots of eyeballs and comments.
 And a lot of women were relieved and comforted, feeling like "it" was not all in their head.
 (Midlife Dictionary: It (used to represent a vague sense of unease, only understood by women of a certain age, about to be … [Read more...] about Menopause and Anxiety – A Connection?

 My mojo has left me.
 I'm not sure what I did to offend it.
 I'm searching for answers.
 I wonder if this is why...
 Last week, I took a little time off.
 My BFF came all the way from California to visit.
 We hadn't seen one another since January, and I was guilty of being just a wee bit excited.
 Much more than a wee bit, if you really want to know.
 The day before Ellen arrived, I sat down at my … [Read more...] about The Case of the Missing Mojo

 Now that the heat of the summer is engulfing many parts of the country, it's not as easy to find immediate relief from those hormonal waves of sweat.
 And hot weather is a big hot flash trigger.
-I see it every time I am with a friend who is in the midst of menopause.
-I easily recognize that dazed and dreaded look that precedes the hot flash; I watch sympathetically as the … [Read more...] about Dealing with Hot Flashes in the Heat
+Many of course look into getting an air conditioning sydney company to fit their house with much-needed temperature control and prevent the heat from getting to them.
+But when one is out for fun or for work … [Read more...] about Dealing with Hot Flashes in the Heat